cloudmesh-community/fa18-523-52/paper/paper.md

 ---

-:o: obviously label for images are not unique enough and conflict with other students
+:o::o: obviously label for images are not unique enough and conflict with other students

-:o: image captions wrong
+:o::o: image captions wrong

 :o: lots of refernce missing. you need to use bibtex in paper.bib and use them here. you can reuse any bib from any student or the technology handbook